mathieuprog/polymorphic_embed/README.md

 Note that you may still include a `__type__` parameter that will take precedence over this strategy (this could still be useful if you need to store incomplete data, which might not allow identifying the type).

+### Options

+* `:types` - discussed above.
+* `:on_type_not_found` - specify whether to raise or add a changeset error if the embed's type cannot be inferred.
+By default a changeset error "is invalid" is added.

 ### Displaying form inputs and errors in Phoenix templates

 The library comes with a form helper in order to build form inputs for polymorphic embeds and display changeset errors.